 - You decided to move to a new dimension and hence you are looking for a new job

-- Your company objectives and your career objectives did not match and hence you were looking out for a company with same strategic interest like yours.
+- Your company objectives and your career objectives did not match and hence you were looking out for a company with the same strategic interest as yours.

 2. “tell me about yourself”

 This is one of the usual questions which can be expected in almost all interviews.
 Do you know what the interviewer is looking for from you?
 You have to speak about yourself with a summary of your experiences and the abilities that you possess which associates with the job role.
 It is also important to speak a few words about the company so that the hirer is sure that you have done homework.
 Moreover, you should mention aspects which make you qualified for this job.

 3. What is the position you’re looking for?

 By answering this question the hiring manager would know your clear work objective.
 Apart from generalities, make sure what you need from your new career.
 Research and be ready to mention the various positions such as internet marketing, sales, graphic designer and more that are available in the organizations which are of your interest.
 Also, try to reinforce many ways which present that you can be an asset of the organization.
 Speak more about your skills and how they are linked for the benefit of the organization.

 4. Why do you want to work for this organization?

 You will be paid off with the research you made by answering this particular question.
 Now it’s time to present yourself about what you know about the company and also make sure that the skills that you link with the organization are strategic planning.
 Apart from usual and generalized reasons try to present professional reasons which show pride in whatever you do.

 5. Can you mention the job assignments performed in your previous job?

 It is mandatory, to be honest, accurate and specific and mention all the duties that you performed in your previous job, though they may not match with the one you’re looking for.
 This question can be perfectly answered if you have worked in a committee, volunteered any particular projects, and being held for an office position in your previous role.
 It would be beneficial if you offer such information.